Gayforthey History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gayforthey have been found, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

-Early Notables of the Gayforthey family (pre 1700)
+Early Notables of the Gayforthey family

-More information is included under the topic Early Gayforthey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Gayforthey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gayforthey family to the New World and Oceana
+Migration of the Gayforthey family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Gayforthey, or a variant listed above: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.